Shmew/Fable.SignalR/docs/signalr-client/api.md

     /// Configures the logger used for logging.
     ///
     /// Provide an ILogger instance, and log messages will be logged via that instance.
-Alternatively, provide a value from
+    /// Alternatively, provide a value from the LogLevel enumeration and a default
-    /// the LogLevel enumeration and a default logger which logs to the Console will be configured to log messages of the specified
+    /// logger which logs to the Console will be configured to log messages of the specified
     /// level (or higher).
     member logger (logger: ILogger) : ConnectionBuilder
-    /// Configures the logger used for logging.
-    ///
-    /// Provide an ILogger instance, and log messages will be logged via that instance.
-Alternatively, provide a value from
-    /// the LogLevel enumeration and a default logger which logs to the Console will be configured to log messages of the specified
-    /// level (or higher).
     member logger (logLevel: LogLevel) : ConnectionBuilder

     /// A function that provides an access token required for HTTP Bearer authentication.